 Do you know the difference between statistical significance and clinical significance?
 What is a p-value, and what does effect size actually tell us?

-These are some of the most common questions I get asked in my work as a statistics coach for health researchers.
+These are some of the most common questions I get asked.

 But understanding each of these terms, and how they relate to one another, is vital for interpreting your results accurately.
 Knowing your p-values and whether your results have statistical and clinical significance will affect the impact your study will have in the real-world.